signalarun/software-design-principles/README.md

 + Open/Closed Principle
   -  “a module should be open for extension but closed for modification.”[Robert C. Martin, The Open-Closed Principle, C++ Report (1996)]
 + Stable Dependencies Principle
   - “software modules depend on the direction of stability.
-Stability is related to the amount of work required to make a change.”[Robert C. Martin, et al., Agile Software Development, (Pearson, 2003)]
+Stability is related to the amount of work required to make a change.”[Robert C. Martin, et al., Agile Software Development, (Pearson, 2003)].
+"Stable" roughly means "hard to change", whereas "unstable" means "easy to change".
 + Stable Abstractions Principle
   - “a component should be as abstract as it is stable.”
 [Robert Martin, OO Design Quality Metrics, 2 (1994)]